Itinerary Food Tour Bookings Taste Checklist

 Street comfort

 The rain-day, stand-up, snacky Chile move.
-Easy win if you see a good one.
+Fried pumpkin dough with pebre — easy win if you see a good one.

 Staples